(Pocket-lint) - Google's Android Oreo operating system has been a faithful servant, but now Android 9 Pie is here.

 That's right.
-Google has announced the official name for Android P. The company first detailed Android P and its headlining features - such as a "Digital Wellbeing” dashboard and a new gesture-based navigation system - at Google I/O in May 2018.
+Pie is the official name for Android P. The company first detailed Android P and its headlining features - such as a "Digital Wellbeing” dashboard and a new gesture-based navigation system - at Google I/O in May 2018.
 But in August 2018, it confirmed the name is Android 9 Pie.
 Google also announced the consumer-ready version of the software is available for Pixel and Essential phones.

 Read on for more details about what's inside Android 9 Pie.